msully/New-dawn-solar/content/sectors/commercial.md

     - heading: Achieve a healthy ROI
       text: >-
-        A typical commercial solar panel system will provide free energy for more than 25 years, achieve returns of more than 12% per annum and pay back installation costs within 4-5 years for grid tied and 6-8 years for off-grid.
+        A typical commercial solar panel system will provide free energy for more than 25 years and payback installation costs within 4-5 years for grid-tied and 6-8 years for off-grid.
     - heading: Save the planet and our environment
       text: >-
         Utilise clean, renewable energy to offset your corporate carbon